PaxalsDisipler/TTK4145-Examprep/scheduling.md

 __Disadvantages__:
 * More tasks will experience this block.

+### The immediate ceiling priority protocol
+* Each task is assigned a __static__ default priority.
+* Each resource has defined a __static__ ceiling value.
+This is the maximum priority of the tasks that use it.
+* Tasks have a __dynamic__ priority which is the maximum of its static default priority and any it may have inherited from locking a resource.

+#### Differences between OCPP and ICPP
+* ICCP is easier to implement as we don't have to monitor blocking relationships.
+* ICCP leads to fewer context switches as blocking is prior to first execution.
+* ICCP requires more priority movements, OCCP only changes priority when an actual block occurs.

+#### When either protocol is employed we achieve:
+* a high-priority task can be blocked at most once during its execution by a lower priority task;
+* deadlocks are avoided;
+* transitive blocking is prevented;
+* mutual exclusive access to resources is assured.

 ##### How does the priority ceiling protocol avoid deadlocks?
 * We know which resource a given thread uses, and that the priority of this resource is set to max+1 of all the using threads, it is impossible for any other thread owning a given resource to be interrupted by any other thread also wanting the same resource.